Joe Taslim

-Johannes "Joe" Taslim (born 23 June 1981) is an Indonesian actor, martial artist, and model.
-He was a member of Indonesia’s national judo team from 1997 to 2009, becoming a three-time medalist (one Silver and two Bronze) at the Southeast Asian Games, and a Gold medalist at the 2008 Pekan Olahraga Nasional.
+Johannes Taslim (born 23 June 1981) is an Indonesian actor, martial artist, and model.
+He was a member of Indonesia's national judo team from 1997 to 2009, becoming a three-time medalist (one Silver and two Bronze) at the Southeast Asian Games, and a Gold medalist at the 2008 Pekan Olahraga Nasional.

-His film acting roles include Sergeant Jaka in The Raid (2011), Jah in Fast & Furious 6 (2013), Manas in Star Trek Beyond (2016), and Sub-Zero in Mortal Kombat (2021) and the forthcoming Mortal Kombat II (2026).
-He has a starring role as Li Yong on the television series Warrior.
+His film acting roles include Sergeant Jaka in The Raid (2011), Jah in Fast & Furious 6 (2013), Manas in Star Trek Beyond (2016), and Sub-Zero in Mortal Kombat (2021) and Mortal Kombat II (2026).
+He is also known for his role as Li Yong in the historical action drama television series Warrior (2019–2023).

 Early life

 Taslim was born in Palembang, Indonesia, to a Christian family of Chinese descent.
 He began studying martial arts from a young age, and cites Japanese judoka Kosei Inoue and Tadahiro Nomura as inspirations.
 He has also practiced taekwondo, pencak silat and wushu.

-Joe Taslim married Julia Taslim in 2004, and they have three children.

 Judo

-Taslim was a member of Indonesia’s national judo team from 1997 to 2009.
-In 1999, he won a Gold medal at the Southeast Asia Judo Championships in Singapore, in the Men’s Free Class.
+Taslim was a member of Indonesia's national judo team from 1997 to 2009.
+In 1999, he won a Gold medal at the Southeast Asia Judo Championships in Singapore, in the Men's Free Class.
 He was a Bronze medalist at the 2001 and 2005 Southeast Asian Games, and a Silver medalist at the 2007 Games.
 He won a Gold medal in the Men –81 kg class at the 2008 Indonesia National Games.
 He retired from active competition in 2009.